Manishtripathi-108/Nearby-Mart/README.md

 <head>
     <meta charset="UTF-8">
     <meta name="viewport" content="width=device-width, initial-scale=1.0">
-    <title>README - Nearby Mart</title>
+    <title>README - Town Kart</title>
 </head>
 <body>
-    <h1>Nearby Mart</h1>
+    <h1>Town Kart</h1>
     <h2>Project Overview</h2>
     <p>
-    "Nearby Mart" is a web-based application developed to bridge the gap between local store owners and users, providing a platform for convenient online shopping.
-Unlike major e-commerce giants, Nearby Mart focuses on promoting local businesses and providing users with the benefits of shopping locally.
+    "Town Kart" is a web-based application developed to bridge the gap between local store owners and users, providing a platform for convenient online shopping.
+Unlike major e-commerce giants, Town Kart focuses on promoting local businesses and providing users with the benefits of shopping locally.
 The project leverages the Laravel framework for its development, ensuring a robust and scalable solution.</p>
     <h2>Objectives</h2>
     <ul>
         <li>To provide a user-friendly platform for local store owners to showcase their products online.</li>